RockAfeller2013/proxmox_helperscripts/OSX/README.md

 For those whose installation gets stuck at the Apple logo, they should use this method: When creating a VM, set it up with 6 cores and 8GB of RAM.
 Start the VM, and if it gets stuck at the Apple logo, stop the VM, reduce it to 2 cores and 4GB of RAM, and then start it again.
 This should resolve your issue

+For those whose installation gets stuck at the Apple logo, they should use this method: When creating a VM, set it up with 6 cores and 8GB of RAM.
+Start the VM, and if it gets stuck at the Apple logo, stop the VM, reduce it to 2 cores and 4GB of RAM, and then start it again.
+This should resolve your issue

+8

 ```

 ### Setup Proxmox just for MacOS